Foot spas need thorough cleaning and disinfection to prevent the growth and spread of viruses, bacteria and fungi from one person to another.

-Foot spas need to be cleaned thoroughly to prevent the growth and spread of disease causing micro-organisms.
-Micro-organisms 'germs' grow on moist dirty surfaces.
+Foot spas (foot baths with a whirlpool action or water jets) need to be thoroughly cleaned and disinfected to prevent the growth and spread of disease-causing microorganisms.
+Microorganisms can grow on moist, unclean, or contaminated surfaces.

 Always follow the manufacturer's instructions for cleaning and disinfection.